visika/tesi-magistrale/thesis.typ

 // logseq://graph/softseq?block-id=6651c91e-359a-4b31-9a4f-9dbb3ff5da83
 The stability of configurations is dependent in a discriminant way on the `delta` and `fmax` parameters.
+In particular, we seek simulation parameters that bring the energies and the spatial frequencies of the vibrations other than the first three, as close to zero as possible.
-The analysis confirms that the value of $f_"max" = 10^(-4) "eV/"angstrom$ yields unstable configurations, while $f_"max" = 10^(-8) "eV/"angstrom$ is appropriate to obtain stable configurations.
+The analysis confirms that, to achieve the result with the best numerical accuracy possible, the value of $f_"max" = 10^(-8) "eV/"angstrom$ is the best.
-Such a value of the force threshold could be considered extreme, especially compared to typical values of $f_"max" = 0.01 "eV/"angstrom$ commonly used in @dft calculations.
+However, such a value of the force threshold could be considered extreme, especially compared to typical values of $f_"max" = 0.01 "eV/"angstrom$ commonly used in @dft calculations.

+With the same spirit, the displacement `delta` shall be smaller than $10^(-4) angstrom$ to ensure convergence of calculations of frequencies within precision of $10^(-2) " cm"^(-1)$, and smaller than $10^(-3) angstrom$ for a convergence of the frequencies within $10^(-1) " cm"^(-1)$, which is well within the acceptable range.
+Again, this is a extremely small value.
+The default $delta = 0.01 angstrom$ in @ase is a pretty conservative displacement by solid-state standards, and the tight value obtained here could be explained by the fact that the $ce("H -")$ stretch bonds encountered here are very strong and smaller values of delta are better for the system considered in our calculations.

 When seeking the force threshold, we should ultimately be guided by the following considerations:

 - the force tolerance of the optimizer may need to be very tight;